xiaojs18/ACPR19CVMV.github.io/README.md

 *	Yanyan Xu, University of Berkeley, USA
 * Junli Tao, Auckland University of Technology, New Zealand
 *	Mutsuhiro Terauchi, Setsunan University, Osaka, Japan
+* Mahdi Rezaei, Auckland University of Technology, New Zealand

 ## Acknowledgments
 This workshop is proudly sponsored by: TBD